Raul Ruidiaz scores twice as Sounders return with win vs. Portland

 The Sounders boasted before the match about having their healthiest roster of the season and nearly two weeks to train with the first-choice lineup intact.
 Defender Xavier Arreaga did suffer a right quad strain in training last week, moving MLS veteran Shane O’Neill in at center back alongside new signee Yeimar Gomez Andrade.

 An anticipated pairing was defensive midfielder Joao Paulo, a designated player signed in January who missed the MLS is Back tournament due to a right quad strain, with center midfielder Nico Lodeiro.
+There weren’t many moments to highlight between the duo but Ruidiaz’s performance proved to be enough anyway.

-But there weren’t many moments to highlight between the duo but Ruidiaz proved to be enough.
+“Regardless of the result tonight … I wanted them to play well,” Sounders coach Brian Schmetzer said via video conference call with media.
+“I just needed the team to believe that they could play well.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.